barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - **Goal envelopes** are for specific future expenses, like renewing my passport or visiting Japan.

-- **Pending envelopes** are to briefly hold cash between it arriving in my bank account on payday, and it being sent elsewhere by a standing order a few days later.
+- **Pending envelopes** are to hold cash which is due to be sent elsewhere in the near future.

 - **Saved envelopes** are my regular budget categories: things like food, rent, travel, and so on.